Resources for Graduate Supervisors

 The Centre for Innovation in Teaching and Learning (CITL) is hosting a series of instructional sessions for instructors and teaching assistants on key topics to support effective remote and online instruction.
 Session topics include preparing to teach remotely, embedding principles of universal design, creating videos of your presentations, alternatives to exams and much more.
 Graduate students are welcome to attend.
-Visit the events calendar to view the sessions offered and to register.

 DEVELOPMENT AND TRAINING

 The School of Graduate Studies is committed to ensuring the best possible experience and outcomes for graduate students by providing meaningful training and supports to Memorial’s faculty members engaged in supervision.

 Teaching Skills Enhancement Program is designed to provide an introduction to teaching at the undergraduate level.
 The program is free of charge, and graduate students who successfully complete the program receive a certificate of completion and official transcript notation.